 where $\hat{s}(t)$ is the Hilbert transform of s(t), A(t) is the envelope of the signal, and $\phi(t)$ is the instantaneous phase.
 Changes of the modulated brain rhythms can be reflected by A(t) or $\phi(t)$.
 In this section, three examples will be introduced to present the modulation and demodulation methods for mu rhythm and SSVEPs.
-More information about BCI related signal processing methods can be found in [12].
+More information about BCI related signal processing methods can be found in chapter "Digital Signal Processing and Machine Learning" of this book.